-The finance costs of the Group amounted to approximately HK\$7.8 million and HK\$10.5 million for the years ended 31 December 2020 and 2019 respectively, representing approximately 0.7% of and 0.8% of the Group's total revenue respectively.
-The decrease was mainly due to the decrease in interest costs on bank borrowings during the Year.
+The finance costs of the Group amounted to approximately HK\$4.7 million and HK\$7.8 million for the years ended 31 December 2021 and 2020 respectively, representing approximately 0.4% of and 0.7% of the Group's total revenue respectively.
+The decrease was mainly due to the decrease in the level of working capital loan and interest costs on bank borrowings during the Year.